asantra1/devops-challenge-master/README.md

 - Git

 ### Deployment steps
-For the sake of simplicity, no CI/CD tools have been used here. terraform automation scripts needs to be run on a bastion host or local machine
+For the sake of simplicity, no CI/CD pipeline is built here.
+The automation scripts written using terraform needs to be run on a bastion host or a local machine.

-1. s3 bucket, dynamo db creation - Clone the repositoty and go to repository root folder.
+1. AWS S3 bucket, DynamoDB creation - Clone the GitHub repository and go to the root folder.
 ```
 cd tf-bootstrap
 terraform init
 terraform apply
 ```
-2. Create EKS - Come back to root folder **devops-challenge-master**
+2. Create EKS - On root folder (**devops-challenge-master**)
 ```
 terraform init
 terraform apply
 ```
-The above will provison the EKS cluster, deploy AWS Load Balancer Controller and create the application namespace game-2048 Next update the kubectl on
+The above script will provision an EKS cluster, deploy an AWS Load Balancer Controller to EKS and also create an application namespace game-2048 to EKS.
+Next update the kubectl to execute commands on the EKS cluster.
 ```
 aws eks --region $(terraform output -raw region) update-kubeconfig --name $(terraform output -raw cluster_name)
 ```